ISRO

 The Indian Space Research Organisation (ISRO /ˈɪsroʊ/) (Note: ISO 15919: ISO) is the national space agency of India, headquartered in Bengaluru, Karnataka.
-It serves as the principal research and development arm of the Department of Space (DoS), overseen by the Prime Minister of India, with the Chairman of ISRO also serving as the chief executive of the DoS.
+It serves as the principal research and development arm of the Department of Space (DoS), overseen by the Prime Minister of India, with the Chairman of ISRO also working as the chief executive of the DoS.
 It is primarily responsible for space-based operations, space exploration, international space cooperation and the development of related technologies.
 The agency maintains a constellation of imaging, communications and remote sensing satellites.
 It operates the GAGAN and IRNSS satellite navigation systems.
 It has sent three missions to the Moon and one mission to Mars.

-Formerly, ISRO was known as the Indian National Committee for Space Research (INCOSPAR), which was set up in 1962 by then-Prime Minister Jawaharlal Nehru on the recommendation of scientist Vikram Sarabhai.
+Formerly, ISRO was known as the Indian National Committee for Space Research (INCOSPAR), which was set up in 1962 by Prime Minister Jawaharlal Nehru on the recommendation of scientist Vikram Sarabhai.
 It was renamed as ISRO in 1969 and was subsumed into the Department of Atomic Energy (DAE).
-The establishment of ISRO institutionalised space research activities in India.
 In 1972, the Government set up a space commission and the DoS bringing ISRO under its purview.
 It has since then been managed by the DoS, which also governs various other institutions in the domain of astronomy and space technology.

-ISRO built India's first satellite Aryabhata which was launched by the Soviet space agency Interkosmos in 1975.
+ISRO built India's first satellite, Aryabhata, which was launched by the Soviet space agency Interkosmos in 1975.
 In 1980, it launched the satellite RS-1 on board the indigenously built launch vehicle SLV-3, making India the seventh country to undertake orbital launches.
 It has subsequently developed various small-lift and medium-lift launch vehicles, enabling the agency to launch various satellites and deep space missions.
-It is one of the six government space agencies in the world that possess full launch capabilities with the ability to deploy cryogenic engines, launch extraterrestrial missions and artificial satellites.
+ISRO has full launch capabilities with the ability to deploy cryogenic engines, launch extraterrestrial missions and artificial satellites.
 (Note: CNSA (China), ESA (most of Europe), ISRO, (India), JAXA (Japan), NASA (United States) and Roscosmos (Russia) are the six space agencies with full launch capabilities.)
-It is also the only one of the four governmental space agencies to have demonstrated unmanned soft landing capabilities.
-(Note: The Soviet Union (Interkosmos), The United States (NASA), China (CNSA) and India (ISRO) are the four nations to have successfully achieved unmanned soft landing.)
+It is also the only one of the few governmental space agencies to have demonstrated unmanned landing capabilities.
+(Note: The Soviet Union (Interkosmos), The United States (NASA), China (CNSA), India (ISRO), and Japan (JAXA) are the five nations to have successfully achieved unmanned soft landing.)

 ISRO's programmes have played a significant role in socio-economic development.
 It has supported both civilian and military domains in various aspects such as disaster management, telemedicine, navigation and reconnaissance.
-ISRO's spin-off technologies have also aided in new innovations in engineering and other allied domains.
+ISRO's spin-off technologies are commercial products and services which have been developed with the help of ISRO.

 History

+Agency logo

+ISRO has an official logo since 2002.
+It consists of an orange arrow shooting upwards attached with two blue coloured satellite panels with the name of ISRO written in two sets of text, orange-coloured Devanagari on the left and blue-coloured English in the Prakrit typeface on the right.